 A brain injury has a devastating and life-long impact on the child and their whole family.
 Bones can mend and scars can heal but a brain injury stays with you for life and impacts on everything you think, feel and do.
 As the child develops, their support needs can change.

-Our Regional Child and Family Support Coordinators are able to provide support during each stage of development, working with a child, their family, teachers, educational specialists, health and social workers, psychologists, and a wide range of professionals to help demystify acquired brain injury in children, and implement appropriate support strategies.
-Read on to learn more about our regional support.
+Our ABI Coordinators are able to provide support during each stage of development, working with a child, their family, teachers, educational specialists, health and social workers, psychologists, and a wide range of professionals to help demystify acquired brain injury in children, and implement appropriate support strategies.
+Read on to learn more about our ABI service.
 For more information on acquired brain injury click here to view our jargon-free Factsheets.

 - Practical and emotional support for children, young people and families in hospital and at home